 - "BlockSize": the patch size and the patch position are multiple of the block size (number of pixels).
 Default value is 16 if the geometry has a good quality (§4.2.5) and 32 otherwise. - "MinPatchSize" is the number of pixels of the smallest border of the patch, below which the patch is discarded.
 Default value is 8. - "Overlap" is the number of pixels which will be added to a frontier of a newly split patch; it prevents seam artefacts.
-Default value is 1. - "PiP" is a flag enabling the Patch-in-Patch feature when equal to 1.
+Default value is 1. - "enablePatchInPatch" is a flag enabling the Patch-in-Patch feature when equal to 1.
 It allows the insertion of patches into other patches.
 Default value is 1. - "sortingMethod" is an integer indicating the method to be used to sort the clusters (0: by decreasing area, 1: by ascending view index).
 Default value is 0. - "enableRecursiveSplit" is a flag enabling the use of the recursive split described in section 4.3.5.
 Default value is true. - "enableMerging" is a flag enabling the use of the cluster merging described in section 4.3.4.
+Default value is true. - "enablePatchInformation" is a flag enabling the use of the effective information of the patch.
 Default value is true. - "prioritizeSSI" is a flag.
 When set, the packer gives priority to the server-side-inpainted view over other patches.
 It assures that the SSI-view is packed when atlas area is limited.